bokiko/GPU-Mining/Alephium/README.md

 ## Usage

+The overclocking settings are provided as images for each supported GPU.
+Simply view the image corresponding to your GPU model to see the recommended settings.

-1. **Apply the Template**
+1. **Apply the Overcloacks**

-    Click on 'Apply' to set the overclocking settings to your GPUs.
+    Click on 'save' in HiveOs settings to set the overclocs to your GPUs.

 ## Supported GPUs